objektwerks/cask/README.md

 Cask
 ----
->Cask feature tests, to include a model with uPickle and scala-java-time.
+>Cask feature tests, to include model, using Scala 3.

 Test
 ----